 Camelback Women’s Health offers on-site ultrasound services at both locations.
 This is advantageous in sorting out possible concerns quickly and conveniently for our patients.

 In most instances, an ultrasound will be performed by your physician at your first visit to verify the presence of a heartbeat, establish an accurate due date, and verify the number of fetuses present.
-Due to the small size of the fetus, the first ultrasound scan is a very limited vaginal ultrasound and cannot identify specific problems with the baby’s anatomy.
+Due to the small size of the fetus, the first ultrasound scan may be a vaginal ultrasound in order to visualize the baby, but it cannot identify specific problems with the baby’s anatomy.

 A full bladder will be necessary for this ultrasound.
 We recommend you empty your bladder one and a half hours before your appointment time and then begin drinking 32 oz. of water within 30 minutes time, being sure to finish at least 1 hour before your appointment.